 Individualizing access needs on the test for each student provides increased opportunities to accurately demonstrate knowledge and skills.
-Table 5 lists the embedded designated support tools available to students when there is a documentation of a need approved through a school-based team.
-The table includes a description of each support along with recommendations for when the support might be needed and how it can be used.
+Table 5 lists the embedded designated support tools available to students when there is documentation of a need approved through a school-based team.
+School-based teams Table

+6 includes a description of each support along with recommendations for when the support might be needed and how it can be used.

-Table 5.
-Embedded Designated Support (Adapted from Smarter Balanced, pp. 10-12)
+Table 6: Embedded Designated Support (Smarter Balanced, pp. 10-12)

-Embedded Designated Support Description Recommendations for Use Color Contrast (Black on White, Dark Blue, Light Blue, Light Green Reverse Contrast, Magenta, Medium Gray on Light Gray, Yellow on Blue) Enable teachers to adjust screen background or font color, based on individual student needs prior to approving entrance into a testing session.
+Embedded Designated Support Description Recommendations for Use Color contrast (Black on White, Dark Blue, Light Blue, Light Green Reverse Contrast, Magenta, Medium Gray on Light Gray, Yellow on Blue) Enables teachers to adjust screen background or font color, based on individual student needs prior to approving entrance into a testing session.
 This may include reversing the colors for the entire interface or choosing the color of font and background.
 This is selectable in TIDE or may be added prior to approving entrance into the assessment.
 Students may need this support for viewing test content.
 It also may be needed by some students with visual impairments, attention difficulties, or other print disabilities (including learning disabilities).
-Choice of colors should be informed by evidence, through trial and error prior to testing.
-Students who are able should verify that color selections made for use during testing meet their individual needs.
+Choice of colors should be informed by evaluative results or through trial-and-error prior to testing.
+The specific color(s) and for what subject(s) the student needs the color contrast support, should be determined by the team.
 Line reader Allows students to highlight individual lines of text in the reading passage.
-Must be set in TIDE prior to testing.
+Must be pre-set in TIDE prior to testing.
 Students may need support for visual tracking, concentration, or focus.
-This support may be necessary for students with reading challenges, low vision, or have difficulty staying focused.
+This support may be necessary for students with reading challenges, low vision, or who have difficulty staying focused.
 Masking Masking Masking involves blocking off content that is not of immediate need or that may be distracting to the student.
 Students are able to focus their attention on a specific part of a test item by masking.
-Must be set in TIDE prior to testing.
+Must be pre-set in TIDE prior to testing.